Case Study

 Each client receives their own branded subdomain under SchleeGleixner's domain.
 For example, clientA.schlegleixner.com and clientB.schlegleixner.com operate as completely separate environments.
 If Laramate became a client, accessing laramate.schlegleixner.com would present a fully branded welcome page with their corporate identity thus creating a white-label experience where each client perceives the platform as custom-built for them.

-In this specific environment, we chose a single database over multi-database architecture.
-The overhead of managing multiple databases adds complexity without improving security.
-You could still gain access to the database driver and access all databases regardless.
-Multiple databases are not an added security layer.
-Physical database separation becomes necessary only at enterprise scale with strict compliance requirements.
-For this project size, that overhead was not justified.
+We chose a single database over multi-database architecture.
+Multiple databases add complexity without improving security – you can still access all databases through the driver.
+Physical database separation only becomes necessary at enterprise scale with strict compliance requirements.
+For this project, that overhead was not justified.

 Data separation happens through tenant scoping at the application level.
-Using Stencil's tenancy package, we implemented a tenant_id column across all relevant tables.
+Using Stencil's tenancy package, we added a tenant_id column across all relevant tables.
 Every row carries its tenant identifier: Tenant A's data has tenant_id = 1, Tenant B's has tenant_id = 2, and so on.
-A dedicated tenants table maps subdomains to tenant IDs and stores tenant-specific configuration (names, branding settings, etc.).
-The rest is programming, ensuring every query, every file operation, every asset retrieval respects tenant boundaries.
+A dedicated tenants table maps subdomains to tenant IDs and stores tenant-specific configuration.
+The rest is programming: ensuring every query, file operation, and asset retrieval respects tenant boundaries.

 Data security between tenants is achieved through rigorous scoping - every database query filtered by tenant_id, every file path namespaced by tenant, every authentication check scoped to the current tenant.
 We validated this through comprehensive testing to ensure no cross-tenant data leakage.